Home » Cypress Park Probate Closed

 Cypress Park Probate Closed

 This Cypress Park probate was in terrible condition.
 The previous occupant had allowed the property to deteriorate.
 There was so much trash and junk that the bill to the hauler was nearly $10,000.00.
 The home was a 1920s Craftsman.
-Unfortunately, it was located on a busy street across from a school.
-Preservationists would be put off by the poor location.
+Unfortunately, a busy street and a location across from a school discouraged many preservationists.

 Cypress Park Probate Closed

 We opened what was to be a ten-day escrow.
-Typically, escrow doesn’t officially open until the buyer’s deposit is received.
+Typically, escrow does not officially open until the buyer submits the deposit.
 Once escrow opened, the administrator was out of town.
 We were near the ten-day closing date when the administrator returned the necessary paperwork to escrow.

 The title company requested proof that the Notice of Proposed Action was filed.
 This notice is required when selling probate real estate.
 The notice must be in writing.
-It is sent to all interested parties such as heirs, beneficiaries, anyone, or any entity requesting notice of the probate proceeding.
-The notice must be mailed fifteen days before the close of escrow.
-If objections are made during this fifteen-day period, then a court order is required to proceed with the sale.
-If there are no objections, escrow may close.
+The estate sends the notice to all interested parties, including heirs, beneficiaries, and anyone requesting notice of the probate proceeding.
+The estate must mail the notice at least fifteen days before the close of escrow.
+If someone files an objection during those fifteen days, the court must approve the sale before escrow can proceed.
+However, if no one objects, escrow may close without a court order.

 Related Post: San Gabriel Valley Probate Just Listed